Friend of South Korea's Park denies charges as trial begins

 Park's lawyers arguing against the impeachment vote in an opinion filed at the Constitutional Court have said the case had no legal basis and was also procedurally flawed, and that the impeachment was based largely on unproven suspicion and charges that were now under investigation and trial.

-"This goes against the constitutional principle of presumption of innocence," the lawyers said in the opinion seen by Reuters on Monday.
+"This goes against the constitutional principle of presumption of innocence," the lawyers said in the opinion seen by Reuters.

 Prosecutors have portrayed Choi as the mastermind in several schemes to gain financial benefit from companies she controlled.